-What does Something In the Way mean?
+What do you think Something In the Way means?

 Nirvana: Something In the Way Meaning